credo-quia-absurdum/llm-lex-parse/prompt.md

-# 🧩 Project Prompt: subC Lexe and Parser (AI Agent Specification)
+# 🧩 Project Prompt: subC Lexer and Parser (AI Agent Specification)

 ## 1. Overview

 This project implements a **Python-based lexical analyzer (lexer) and syntactic parser** for a simplified C-like language called **`subC`**.

-- The lexer reads raw source code, tokenizes it based on the lexical rules defined in `lexer/spec.md`, and emits **tab-separated ASCII tokens**.
+- The lexer reads raw source code, tokenizes it based on the lexical rules defined in `llm_lex/spec.md`, and emits **tab-separated ASCII tokens**.
-- The parser consumes lexer output, apply the grammar in `parser/spec.md`, and report parse trees or diagnostics.
+- The parser consumes lexer output, applies grammar rules (to be documented alongside the parser implementation), and reports parse trees or diagnostics.

 Development follows an **iterative approach** — each iteration refines functionality, records outputs, and documents analysis results.